Advertisement

 Even the slow one is quick.
 Zero-to-62 in 5.7s, and the long-range version is slightly quicker still because the battery can flow more current.
 For the headline 3.6-second sprint, you need the twin-motor version.

-Range is 214 miles WLTP for the base version, then with the bigger-capacity pack you get 277-296 miles, depending on spec.
+Range is 209 miles WLTP for the base version, then with the bigger-capacity pack in Single Motor Extended Range form you get 295 miles, or 280 miles if you want the Twin Motor Performance.

 The steering is quick but numb, the rear-drive traction undramatic.
 It feels neat and compact, pivoting under you tidily but without engaging you.
 The ride is well-judged, with controlled damping but good shock isolation.
 Put it this way, it’s much better than its Smart and Zeekr siblings.